Why Does Italian Sound So Beautiful?

 Conclusion

 So, why does Italian sound so beautiful?
-Is it the pleasant similarities between our languages?
-Is it the mental equation with fine arts and beautiful buildings?
-Or is the smooth connection of phonemes?
-In truth, no scientist will ever be able to definitively declare one sole reason why we love the sound of the Italian language.
-Perhaps some things are best left undiscovered!
+Is it the pleasant similarities to our own language?
+Is it the mental association with fine arts and beautiful architecture?
+Or is it the smooth flow of phonemes?
+The truth is, no scientist can definitively pinpoint a single reason why we love the sound of Italian.
+Perhaps some things are best left a mystery!

 why does italian sound so beautiful